 Confidence in the digital era in the client-consultant relationship is about creating a working environment where each client and consultant knows what is expected of them, why their work is important, and that they have the freedom to take conscious risks.

 Trust Totally is the final result of implementing the first three laws.
 It is a 360-degree firm engagement where both the client and consultant tell the truth, keep their word, and deliver on external commitments.

 Navigating a world without body language cues is surprisingly difficult, but it is possible to create a hybrid workplace that doesn’t fall prey to the hidden costs of miscommunication.

-Learn more from Erica about the art and science of using Digital Body Language at AESC's Virtual May Conference.
+Learn more from Erica about the art and science of using Digital Body Language in the online course.
 Discover how to enhance virtual engagement, marketing, and selling tactics, make the most of phone and video visits and stand out in the current marketplace.